clark-ethan9595/CS342/project/readme.md

 Previous Project Deliverable Comments Addressed

+	Project 1
+		- Updated vision statement to reflect all the changes throughout the semester
+			- Includes additional features added for final project deliverable

 	Project 2
 		- Updated ERD to remove the particpates relationship from Users and League.
 		- Addressed missing domain contraints on scores and counts as well as foreign keys.